ClementTsang/bottom/docs/content/usage/widgets/process.md

 - PID
 - Name of the process
-- CPU use percentage (note this is averaged out per available thread)
+- CPU use percentage (note this is averaged out per available thread by default)
 - Memory use percentage
 - Reads per second
 - Writes per second